Neuroblastoma is a rare type of cancer that mostly affects babies and young children.

 - blueish lumps in the skin and bruising, particularly around the eyes

-- weakness in the legs and an unsteady walk, with numbness in the lower body, constipation and difficulty passing urine
+- weakness in the legs and an unsteady walk, with numbness in the lower body, constipation and difficulty peeing

 - fatigue, loss of energy, pale skin, loss of appetite and weight loss